nicholasyager/overgrown-to-thriving/presentation.md

 ---

-# <!--fit--> dbt deployments can be tricky to scale
+# dbt projects can be tricky to scale

 1. Large organizations tend toward decentralization